 What makes an outdoor rug good for outdoors?

-Another factor is that the construction of the rug should allow water to drain from the rug and air to circulate through it.
+Another factor is that the construction of a properly constructed outdoor rug will allow water to drain from the rug and air to circulate through it.
 Otherwise moisture is held in the rug, where it can develop mildew or odor.
 It is also relevant that the colors of the rug should be UV stabilized, so that the rug does not quickly fade in direct sunlight.
 Finally, the rug should be durable enough for the wear and tear of outdoor use.

 Outdoor rugs can be used indoors.
 But indoor rugs will deteriorate if used outdoors.